davidcolling/dotshot/README.txt

 To Do
 soon :
-    - improve the angle calculation imprecision which causes NPCs to have poor aim
+    - improve realism in Bullet class
     - clean up non-polymorphic logic shown by the difference in the looping functions called in